abetkin/blacksquare/README.md

 Examples
 -------------
-The framework isn't related in any kind to web, but since it's what majority is interested in, and taking into account the last remark about the range of its application.. the example application will be [this](https://github.com/tomchristie/rest-framework-tutorial) (the official example of using [Django REST Framework](http://www.django-rest-framework.org/)).
+The framework isn't related in any kind to web, but since it's what majority is interested in.. the example application will be [this](https://github.com/tomchristie/rest-framework-tutorial)
+(the official example of using [Django REST Framework](http://www.django-rest-framework.org/)).
 The global scenario will be this request:

     POST /snippets/ title=aaa code=bbb